Suffering

 Fr.
 Fabian Radcliffe.
 "The Coming of the Son of Man" Torch.
 December 3, 2006 This is just one of several grim scripture passages that we read at Mass at this time of year.
 It may seem strange to be doing this when we are beginning to look forward to Christmas.
 But it is also the low point of the year, the time of darkness, cold and sickness, and that may remind us how we often think pessimistically of the future of the world as an impending disaster.
 In the 1960s and ’70s there was deep anxiety that nuclear war would destroy human life.

 Fr.
 Martin Ganeri.
 "Do You Not Care?"
 Torch.
-June 25, 2006 Some years back, just a few weeks after being ordained a priest, I found myself chaplain for a month at one of the London hospitals.
-One day I was called to the bedside of a young boy dying of cancer.
-His parents were there and we all sat together for the last few hours of his life.
+June 24, 2006 Some years back, just a few weeks after being ordained a priest, I found myself chaplain for a month at one of the London hospitals.

 Fr.
 Richard Finn.
 "A New Sabbath" Torch.
 February 5, 2006 In his grief Job takes a grim view of our lot.
 Genesis told how Adam and Eve had been created in God's image, to share in his rule, to co-operate freely in the creation.
 But now Job sees life as servitude.